styleguidist/react-styleguidist/docs/Configuration.md

 * **`skipComponentsWithoutExample`**<br>
   Type: `Boolean`, default: `false`<br>
   Ignore components that don’t have an example file (as determined by `getExampleFilename`).
+These components won’t be accessible from other examples unless you manually `require` them.

 * **`defaultExample`**<br>
   Type: `Boolean` or `String`, default: `false`<br>